aditirai3/Game-Data-Analysis/README.md

-Gaming data analysis

 Analyzed data of a game called "Heroes of Pymoli" using the Pandas Library and Jupyter Notebook.
-Generated a report that includes:
+Generated a report on player count, gender & age demographics, purchase analytics, and most popular & profitable items purchased.

 Player Count:
 * Total Number of Players